captn3m0/hello-cloudflare/README.md

 # What

-For the last few years, various websites hosted on GitHub Pages and fronted using Cloudflare have been blocked in India due to Cloudflare relying on a upstream network provider with a misconfigured network (Airtel).
+For the last few years, various websites hosted on GitHub Pages/Google App Engine and fronted using Cloudflare have been blocked in India due to Cloudflare relying on a upstream network provider with a misconfigured network (Airtel).
 The network flow looks like this:

-`User -> Any ISP -> Cloudflare -> Airtel (Cloudflare peering partner) -> GitHub Pages`
+`User -> Any ISP -> Cloudflare -> Airtel (Cloudflare peering partner) -> (GitHub Pages|Google App Engine)`

-If a website is using "Flexible SSL" or "No SSL" as configured on Cloudflare, the connection between Cloudflare and GitHub isn't encrypted, and Airtel blocks many such websites.
+If a website is using "Flexible SSL" or "No SSL" as configured on Cloudflare, the connection between Cloudflare and (GitHub|Google) isn't encrypted, and Airtel blocks many such websites.
 Because Cloudflare terminates the TLS connection at their end, the browser shows a padlock, thus giving more authenticity to this incorrect block.

 # Impact